money-on-chain/main-RBTC-contract/MOC.md

 Bucket liquidation process is verified on every bucket State Transition (`bucketStateTransition` modifier), that being mint/redeem of leveraged (X) instruments.
 And there is also a public function to evaluate (and trigger if needed): `evalBucketLiquidation`.
 For a leveraged bucket, reaching coverage liquidation point (~1) means that user's funds had absorbed all the price dropping, so this process just needs to return the borrowed value (to base bucket) and dissolve the position.

+## Commission splitting

+By adding the CommissionSplitter contract and set it as the destination of Money on Chain commissions (just as a normal commission destination address), the splitting process can be made.

+The CommissionSplitter contract will accummulate commissions until the `split()` function is called.
+At that moment a part of the commissions will be added to Money on Chain reserves using the Collateral Injection functionality and the other part will be sent to a final destination address.

+## Collateral injection

+Collateral injection is the operation of adding reserveTokens to the system's reserves without minting RiskPro.
+This come in handy when reserves are runnning low and there is a need of Stable token minting.

+This injection is made by sending funds directly to the main MoC Contract, this will result in executing the fallback function which will update the internal values according to the sent value.

 # Contracts architecture

 MoC system is a network of cooperative contracts working together to ultimately provide an US dollar pegged ERC20 Token (DoC).
 In this sense, be can categorize then into 4 categories: